Chapter 14. Prohibition of Hazing

 - An organization commits a hazing offense if the organization condones or encourages hazing or if an officer, authorized representative, or any combination of members, potential new members, or alumni of the organization commits or assists in the commission of hazing.
 See Texas Education Code, Section 37.153 for more information.

-- No organizational activity, including but not limited to initiations or rituals, may include any feature that is dangerous, harmful, or degrading to the student.
+- No organizational activity, including but not limited to initiations or rituals, may include any feature that is dangerous, harmful, or degrading to a person.
 A violation of this prohibition renders both the organization and participating individuals subject to discipline.

 Sec.
 14–203.
 Consent Not a Defense